DrXyzzy/getdata-006/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second tidy data set with average of each variable for each activity and subject.

-### Data files used for input:

-- activity_labels.txt - map activity class, integer 1-6, to activity name
-- features.txt - map column number, integer 1-561, to variable name in training and test set
-- train/X_train.txt - training set
-- train/subject_train.txt - subject number, range 1-30, for each observation in training set
-- train/y_train.txt - activity number, range 1-6, for each observation in training set
-- test/X_test.txt - test set
-- test/subject_test.txt - subject number, range 1-30, for each observation in test set
-- test/y_test.txt - activity number, range 1-6, for each observation in test set

-### Which observations were extracted:

-1. Exclude "meanFreq" variables because they are weighted averages, not unweighted means, and do not have corresponding "std" variables in the feature list.
-2. Include all other "mean" and "std" variables from observations, including frequency domain variables.
-It could be argued that frequency domain variables are derived from time domain and are therefore not raw measurements, but they are included because they might be wanted.
-The (hypothetical) purpose of the tidy data set is not given in this exercise.

 ### How the script works.

 There are three pairs of files to be merged from training and test runs: observations, subjects,